Students for Sensible Drug Policy: Drug decriminalization

 SSDP encourages chapters to create and support campaigns to decriminalize simple drug possession and other low-level crimes associated with drug use.

 "Just Say Know" drug education

 Just Say Know is a peer-to-peer drug education program, provides evidence-based drug information on campus and empowers them to reduce drug-related harm within their communities.

 Campus chapters

 SSDP is made up of students and community members organized on college and high school campuses across the world.
 In 2015–2016, SSDP chapters were on 320 campuses, included 4,312 student activists and engaged in 135 drug policy initiatives.
-In 2021, our movement has expanded to over 30 countries and all six habitable continents.
+In 2021, the movement expanded to over 30 countries and all six habitable continents.

 International

-SSDP’s international chapters engage in reform from their campus and community to the United Nations,representing the voices of youth from their countries and sharing their experiences fighting the drug war with their fellow SSDPers all over the world.
+SSDP’s international chapters engage in reform from their campus and community to the United Nations, representing the voices of youth from their countries and sharing their experiences fighting the drug war with their fellow SSDPers all over the world.